Mause/bio/_posts/2012-08-08-introduction.md

 The wetlands where the assignment were performed are located on land owned by the Margaret River Senior High School, at [latitude:-33.958436&deg; longitude:115.070887&deg;](http://www.nearmap.com/?q=@-33.958432,115.070962&ll=-33.958432,115.070962&z=18&t=h&nmd=201009230).

+### How was it done
+On the day of the "expedition", the whole class trooped down to the farm to grab some water-proof footwear (read:  wellies), and proceeded to make their way to the wetlands actual.
+Once there, everyone grouped/paired off and conducted their respective duties.
+Me and my good friend Matthew grabbed a pile of re-sealable bags and began to collect plant samples, whilst simultaneously writing down their original location. <!-- What else do you want me to write?
+I don't know what to write, i never know what to write!
+That is my reply whenever someone asks me why i can't finish an essay; the truthful one, that is. -->Other people completed their own appropriate activities, all of which are listed below :)

 ### What was done
 <dl>
     <dt>The following was sampled from the area;</dt>